MrPaschenko/mrpaschenko/README.md

 ### Hi there 👋
-I am currently studying Javascript and do my best doing practical tasks.
+I am currently studying JavaScript and do my best doing practical tasks.
 Check it out in op-labs repo.

 <!--